MSallermann/chemfit/docs/src/usage/overview.rst

 - Log and inspect intermediate quantities such as energies, forces, or distances.
 - Compose multiple objectives that share the same underlying model.

-To obtain a scalar objective, wrap a QuantityComputer with a loss function using :py:class:`~chemfit.abstract_objective_function.QuantityComputerObjectiveFunction`:
+To obtain a scalar objective, wrap a :py:class:`~chemfit.abstract_objective_function.QuantityComputer` with a loss function using
+:py:class:`~chemfit.abstract_objective_function.QuantityComputerObjectiveFunction`:

 .. code-block:: python